DollarLiquidity.com

 The option-adjusted yield spread between junk bonds and Treasuries.
 Wider spreads signal credit stress; tighter spreads signal confidence.

 Tracked via ICE BofA US HY OAS (BAMLH0A0HYM2).
 Below 300 bps: euphoric credit markets.
 300-450 bps: normal.
 450-600 bps: stress.
 Above 600 bps: crisis.
-This indicator is part of the Credit/Intermediation tier (20% weight).
+This indicator sits in the Credit/Intermediation tier (5% group weight).
 Credit markets are often faster at pricing systemic risk than equity markets.
-When HY spreads widen alongside rising VIX, the Risk-Off signal is strongest.
+When HY spreads widen alongside rising VIX, that joint stress signal is informative even though individually their tier weights are small.

 ← Back to Glossary